Future

 CSWADI Lakeside Design Headquarters (gooood.cn)

-An intriguing example of flexible architecture is the CSWADI Lakeside Design Headquarters in Chengdu, China.
+An intriguing case study is the CSWADI Lakeside Design Headquarters in Chengdu, China.
 The project envisages a flexible and user-friendly office space which can keep transforming and evolving.
 The office spaces are designed as modules of about 1,000 square metres.
 A number of modules can be combined to divide the space according to different needs.

 The functional areas are open and continuous, which allow easy and flexible adjustment for future use.
 Modularisation also helps in the standardisation of structural and electromechanical systems.
 These features make the design of the built environment practical and long-lasting.